 Keywords are, therefore, useless without content, which is precisely where Content Marketing comes in the picture.
 Content Marketing creates and distributes content using the keywords that you are targeting.

-If you think about it, Content Marketing and SEO should both be utilized because they work better together.
+Content Marketing and SEO should both be utilized because they work better together.
 They should not be treated as two entities working separately.
 While it is true that they provide benefits on their own, your marketing strategy stands a better chance at success if you marry these two tactics together because it then becomes more comprehensive.

 SEO practitioners must learn about Content Marketing in the same way that Content Marketing professionals need to know about SEO.
 The key now is in striking a balance between these two tactics.
 How?
 By doing the following: